fwupd/fwupd/README.md

 ------------

-Installing a public key to `/etc/pki/fwupd` allows firmware signed with a matching private key to recognized as trusted, which may require less authentication to install than for untrusted files.
+Installing a public key to `/etc/pki/fwupd` allows firmware signed with a matching private key to be recognized as trusted, which may require less authentication to install than for untrusted files.
 By default trusted firmware can be **upgraded** (but not downgraded) without the user or administrator password.